 What makes a face beautiful?
 Doe eyes?
-Perfect skin?
+A Grecian nose?
 A winning smile?
 Certainly, all of these play a role, but for some doctors the answer is something simpler.

 Dr Tatiana Lapa, medical director of The Studio Clinic in London’s Harley Street, says a specific mathematical ratio can explain why some people are considered attractive and others are not.
 The magic number?
 1.618.